alifarukyucel/dotfiles/README.md

 # Dotfiles
-This is a set of configuration files for bash, git, vim, and other applications that I use in my daily life.
+This is a set of configuration files for bash, zsh, git, vim, and other applications that I use in my daily life.
 Feel free to use them if you'd like.

 ## Setup
 Clone this repo into ~/.dotfiles and then run setup.sh.